zatonovo/crant/README.md

 crant
 =====
-The crant toolkit is designed to streamline the package development process.
+The `crant` toolkit is designed to streamline the package development process.
+Unlike `devtools`, `crant` is designed to be used on the command line and by system processes.

 Workflow
 ========

-Build R, set up package libraries, build your own packages.
+`crant` offers more than package development, providing utilities that span the process of creating multiple working instances of R, to installing packages from various sources, and building your own packages.

 Build R
 -------